foundational-networks/PEEL/Benchmark/gloo_install.md

-# Compiling and Running PEEL's Gloo Benchmark
+# Compiling the Gloo Benchmark

 This directory contains the instructions required to install the dependencies, compile Gloo, and build the Gloo benchmarks in which PEEL is integrated.